Tirkesh20/Crewler1/README.md

 Guide to run the app

+sdk version -15;language level-15
-Open the programm and run it -> the default port is set to 8080 but u can change it in application.properties which is located in resources package go to http://localhost:8080/search and enter the terms of the search wait for the result list to appear
+Open the programm and run the build -> run it -> the default port is set to 8080 but u can change it in application.properties which is located in resources package go to http://localhost:8080/search and enter the terms of the search wait for the result list to appear